Excursions & Activities

 CASA Cuba activities are thoughtfully curated by program staff and have been adapted through recommendations and suggestions of previous student participants.
 Some excursions and activities are required, while others are optional and may be offered on a first-come, first-served basis.
 You will receive an activities calendar in advance of the program start date and should avoid making personal travel arrangements that coincide with required program excursions and activities.

-Examples of topics and destinations include:
+Examples of topics and destinations might include:

-● Guided bike, boat or walking tours through Havana and other Cuban cities
+● Guided bike, boat, or walking tours through Havana and other Cuban cities

 Orientation